ECB poised for another big rate hike as inflation soars

 Headline euro zone inflation is over 9% while its underlying rate is 4.3%, more than twice the ECB's target, indicating that more and more of the energy-driven price pressures are seeping into the broader economy.

-A smaller move would also weaken the euro as the U.S. Federal Reserve is clearly raising rates faster, which would in turn further fuel inflation as energy is denominated in dollars.
+A smaller move would also weaken the euro as the U.S. Federal Reserve is clearly raising rates faster, which would in turn further fuel inflation making energy denominated in dollars even more expensive.

+Trading at parity against the dollar, the euro is not far above a two-decade low it hit this month.

-That is why nearly a half dozen policymakers have publicly backed putting a 75 basis point option on the table, giving the debate a hawkish momentum.
+That is why nearly a half dozen policymakers have publicly backed putting a 75 basis point option on the table.

-"We expect rate hikes of 75, 50 and 25 basis points in the forthcoming meetings this year, taking the deposit rate into neutral territory as the economy slows, and another three 25 basis point hikes next year," Societe Generale economist Anatoli Annenkov said.
+"If the ECB decides on 50bp, it may come with a reference to a 'steady pace' of rate hikes, pointing to further 50bp moves in October and December and/or other elements indicating a significant further tightening of monetary policy in the coming months," Berenberg economist Holger Schmieding said.

-On top of the rate announcement, the ECB will likely debate changing how it pays interest on excess reserves parked by commercial banks, which are now set to enjoy a risk-free windfall on trillions of euros worth of cash circulating in the financial system.
+Along the rate announcement, the ECB will likely debate changing how it pays interest on excess reserves parked by commercial banks, which now enjoy a risk-free windfall on trillions of euros worth of cash circulating in the financial system.

 The ECB may also discuss whether to start reducing its balance sheet as part of its policy normalisation process.